yurisim/demos/tutorial.md

 7. What are these commands?
    - What is `@default(uuid())`?
-     - It is a Prisma attribute that generates a unique id for each record
+     - It is a Prisma attribute that generates a unique string id for each record.
    - What is `@unique`?
      - It is a Prisma attribute that makes the field unique.
    - What is `@relation`?
      - It is a Prisma attribute that creates a relationship between two models.
    - What is `Employee[]`?
      - It is a Prisma attribute that creates a one to many relationship between the Employee and Department models.
-8. Execute the command on the terminal `npx env-cmd -f apps/prisma-api/.env npx prisma migrate dev --schema=apps\prisma-api\prisma\schema.prisma --name demo`
+8. Execute this command on the terminal: `npx env-cmd -f apps/prisma-api/.env npx prisma migrate dev --schema=apps\prisma-api\prisma\schema.prisma --name demo`.
+The explanation for this command is as follows:
     - `npx env-cmd -f apps/prisma-api/.env` ensures that we communicate to prisma where our environment file is
     - `npx prisma migrate dev` migrates the database to the current schema
     - `--schema=apps\prisma-api\prisma\schema.prisma` tells prisma where the schema is
 9. Configure GraphQL/Prisma/ generator
-    - Execute `yarn add @nestjs/graphql class-transformer @nestjs/apollo graphql apollo-server-express` on the terminal
-    - Execute `yarn add prisma-nestjs-graphql -D` on the terminal
-    - Add `**@generated**` to the .gitignore file
+    - Add `**@generated**` to the `.gitignore` file
     ```
       generator nestgraphql {
         provider = "prisma-nestjs-graphql"
         output = "./@generated"
       }
     ```
 10. Set up Nestjs to handle graphql
-    - Add the following to the `apps/prisma-api/src/app/app.module.ts` **file inside the imports array**
+    - Add the following to the `apps/prisma-api/src/app/app.module.ts` file inside the **imports array**

     ```
       GraphQLModule.forRoot<ApolloDriverConfig>({